Everyday Brain Teasers: 15 Riddles for ESL Students

 What gets broken without being held?

-If that put your brain to work, consider this: riddles and brain teasers are a blast in the ESL classroom!
+Riddles and brain teasers are a blast in the ESL classroom!

 Some riddles require a high level of English, while others simply demand a strong sense of logic.
 In either case, students of all ages and levels will enjoy putting their language skills to use by solving these challenging puzzles.